Valentinas Mikelėnas

 Valentinas Mikelėnas (born 6 April 1958) is a Lithuanian lawyer, former Justice of the Supreme Court of Lithuania, and one of the most prominent Lithuanian civil law scholars at Vilnius University.
-Mikelėnas was the Head of the Drafting Group of the Civil Code of Lithuania in 1991.
-He is also one of the Founding Members of the European Law Institute, a non-profit organisation that conducts research, makes recommendations and provides practical guidance in the field of European legal development with a goal of enhancing the European legal integration.
+Mikelėnas was the head of the Drafting Group of the Civil Code of Lithuania in 1991.
+He is also one of the founding members of the European Law Institute, a non-profit organisation that conducts research, makes recommendations and provides practical guidance in the field of European legal development.
+He is a partner in the law firm Ellex Valiunas.